“Business as usual” – Interview with Markus Heidingsfelder on the Return of the ‘Lab-Leak Thesis’

 AA: Would you go so far as to say, that this “othering” was the reason why the virus was able to spread so effectively in the first place?

+But of course, Trump alone would not have been able to do it anyway.
 The question of guilt is a question of causality, and therefore an attribution question.
 Causality is so important to us that we would rather look for alternative causes than give up monocausal attribution itself.
 For this, one is even prepared to accept high improbabilities, as in the bio weapon thesis.
 This has to do with our – evolutionary – inability to causally link events that are far apart in time and space.
 If something follows something else in time and space – a lab in Wuhan, a virus outbreak in Wuhan -, this is evidence enough for us.
 Fortunately, we can pay attention to such dispositions, to these strategies of attribution.

 AK: Do you think there are different strategies of attribution in the West and the East?